Fairfield Heights

 Population growth drivers in Fairfield Heights are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the population of the Fairfield Heights statistical area (Lv2) is estimated at around 8,892 people.
-This reflects an increase of 623 people since the 2021 Census, which reported a population of 8,269 people.
-The change was inferred from the resident population of 8,734, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 28 validated new addresses since the Census date.
-This level of population equates to a density ratio of 6,049 persons per square kilometer, placing Fairfield Heights (SA2) among the top 10% of national locations assessed by AreaSearch.
-The area's population growth of 7.5% since the 2021 Census exceeded the SA3 area's growth rate of 4.3%, marking it as a growth leader in the region.
-Overseas migration contributed approximately 79.0% of overall population gains during recent periods, driving primary population growth for Fairfield Heights (SA2).
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Fairfield Heights' population is estimated at around 8,895 as of Feb 2026.
+This reflects an increase of 626 people (7.6%) since the 2021 Census, which reported a population of 8,269 people.
+The change is inferred from the resident population of 8,734, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 34 validated new addresses since the Census date.
+This level of population equates to a density ratio of 6,051 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
+Fairfield Heights' 7.6% growth since the 2021 census exceeded the SA3 area's 4.4%, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 79.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
-Considering these projections, Fairfield Heights (SA2) is expected to expand by 446 persons to 2041, reflecting an increase of 1.4% in total over the 17 years.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Considering the projected demographic shifts, a population increase just below the median of national areas is expected, with the suburb expected to expand by 450 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 1.5% in total over the 17 years.

 Frequently Asked Questions - Population